VikingSerious/js-test-driver-phantomjs/README.md

 2. Run _./server start_ to fire up the JsTestDriver server and Phantom JS.

+(Run _./server stop_ to kill the daemonized JSTD server and PhantomJS processes.)

 ## Running Tests

 The _runtests.sh_ script will run all js unit tests against JsTestDriver, using Phantom JS